 Affordable veterinary care for those in need in Northern Nevada

-We have secured a location for the clinic on Longley Lane in Reno.
-The location is accessible for Reno/Sparks residents, as well was those driving in from Carson City and communities to the east.
-The space is currently being renovated and if we are able to raise the remaining funds needed, it will open in late October of this year, 2020.
+The Options Veterinary Care clinic is located at 4690 Longley Lane in Reno.
+It is accessible for Reno/Sparks residents, as well was those driving in from Carson City and communities to the east.
+The space has been renovated and opened in November 2020.

 Community cats or feral cats are most effectively and humanely managed through a Trap/Neuter/Return program.
 To learn more about Trap/Neuter/Return, visit Alley Cat Allies.

 Options Veterinary Care provides low-cost spay/neuter surgeries and vaccinations for community cats across Northern Nevada.
 This program is funded by grants and donations from the public.

 Bonney Brown | Governance Committee

 Bonney Brown is on the Governance Committee of Options Veterinary Care.
 She is the President and Co-Founder of Humane Network, a nonprofit organization that provides low-cost consulting services to humane organizations and animal services agencies across the country to help responsibly increase lifesaving for dogs and cats and to create successful, sustainable nonprofit organizations (since 2007).